digiscot/digiscot-website/pages/projects/co-chomunn-na-pairce.md

 ### Outputs and outcomes

-Overall this project X, Y, Z.

-In terms of outputs we delivered A, B and C.

-In terms of outcomes for the people and groups we care about, this project has P, Q and R. We know this because J, K and L.
+Overall this project delivered basic digital skills training to 6 people.
+Unfortunately take-up overall was variable.
+One large group had planned to use our sessions but decided for convenience to go to sessions in a more central location.
+Some individuals wanted more than one session and we provided this.
+We know of others who still want to be trained and we have decided, based on our experience with the scheme, to offer sessions at our centre in the future.
+The experience we gained with the scheme has shown us that this can be done as part of our regular work as a community hub, with training provided by volunteers.

 ### Lessons learned

 Things that worked well:

-1. Text
+1.
-2. Text
+2.
-3. Text
+3.

 Things that we would do differently next time:

-1. Text
+1.
-2. Text
+2.
-3. Text
+3.